What Do I Do About Problems with a Neighbour Tree?

 Tree roots are one of the toughest problems, as cutting a tree root can compromise the health and structural integrity of the tree.
 If the root issue is minor in nature, such as a root growing under a fence, near the side of a yard, or in another outdoor location, it may be best to leave the root.
 You do have the right to remove some roots growing onto your property, but unlike with pruning, this is far more likely to cause serious problems, as root removal can cause significant damage to the tree.
 Not only can removing roots harm the tree’s health, it can make trees unstable and more likely to fall over, raising big liability and safety issues.

 With a bigger root problem, such as roots growing into your plumbing or foundation underground, you’ll want to have an arborist assess the issue.
-Your arborist can assess the roots using a tool called an Air Spade and create a plan to address the problem.
+Your arborist can assess the roots using a tool called an air spade and create a plan to address the problem.
 If the roots are from a tree that is not your own, involving the owner of the tree is an important first step to ensure a smooth resolution to the problem.

 Neighbour disputes over trees can get heated.
 Often, it’s best to involve a professional who can remain objective.
 An arborist can identify the source of the problem and suggest different solutions that balance the rights and interests of both affected parties.